Techtonica/curriculum/api/http-request-practice.md

 ### Specific Things to Learn

 - Basics of an HTTP Request
-- Six different ways to make an HTTP request
+- Three different ways to make an HTTP request
 	- Postman (Mac GUI app)
 	- curl
-	- XMLHttpRequest (aka AJAX) in the browser
 	- fetch (promises) in the browser
-	- http.request in Node.js
-	- fetch in Node.js

 ### Lesson

 HTTP requests are text-based messages used to request a resource from a server.
 In these lessons we'll focus on GET requests but there are other methods as well, such as POST, which is used on a form to submit data or in an API to save data.